aroles/biol210/README.md

 ## Reference Material and Textbooks

 * There are no required textbooks for this course.
 You are welcome to use your Biology 100 textbook as a reference; the current Biology 100 text is available on reserve in the Science Library.
 Suggested readings will be available throughout the course via provided PDFs or web links.

 * All materials will be shared via the website and using Google Drive.
-You must be logged into to Google using your Oberlin account to access shared materials on Google Drive.
+You must be logged into Google using your Oberlin account to access shared materials on Google Drive.
 Lab related materials will be shared on the BIOL 211 website.

 * The open-source text [Biology 2e](https://openstax.org/details/books/biology-2e) is recommended for many topics when you may wish more information or a different presentation than given in the content videos.

 ## Honor Code